swahareddy/swahareddy.github.io/blogs/hooked-stories.md

 <div class="et_pb_text_inner"><p style="text-align:center;"><iframe style="border: 1px solid #CCC; border-width: 1px; margin-bottom: 5px; max-width: 100%;" src="//www.slideshare.net/slideshow/embed_code/46975966" width="510" height="420" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" allowfullscreen="allowfullscreen"> </iframe></p></div>

 This is an amazing PPT about what works for Snapchat.
 One thing that I don't see anyone mentioning are 'streaks'. 🔥 **Snapstreaks** 🔥 were such an addictive way to keep users coming back every day.
-I myself would maintain streaks sometimes, and in hindsight, its such a value-less feature who's purpose is almost exclusively to build MAUs, a marvel of user behaviour engineering if there ever was one!
+I myself would maintain streaks sometimes, and in hindsight, it's such a valueless feature whose purpose is almost exclusively to build MAUs — a marvel of user behaviour engineering if there ever was one!
 <hr>
 References:
 * A neat infographic [summary](https://www.dailyinfographic.com/wp-content/uploads/2018/05/Rise-of-the-Social-Story-Format.png){:target="_blank"}